CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.5 Logging.md

 For the IT systems and applications defined in the logging policy (see OPS.1.1.5.A1 * Creation of a security policy for logging *) MUST be designated.
 These MUST ensure that the logging policy is followed.

-#### OPS.1.1.5.A3 Configuration of logging at system and network levelAll security-relevant events of IT systems and applications MUST be logged.
+#### OPS.1.1.5.A3 Configuration of logging at system and network level
+All security-relevant events of IT systems and applications MUST be logged.
 If the IT systems and applications defined as relevant in the logging policy have a logging function, they MUST be used.
 When logging is established, the manufacturer's specifications for the particular IT systems or applications MUST be followed.
 It must be checked in reasonable intervals, if the logging is still working correctly.
 The intervals MUST be defined in the logging policy.
 If operational and security-relevant events can not be logged on an IT system, further IT systems MUST be integrated for logging (eg events at the network level).

 #### OPS.1.1.5.A4 Time synchronization of the IT systems